Kayphrosh/Mepos/README.md

 ## Project Description
-MEPOS is a desktop-based online Point of Sale (POS) application designed to streamline sales operations.
+MEPOS is a desktop-web based online Point of Sale (POS) application designed to streamline sales operations.
 It includes distinct access levels for different user roles: Superadmins, Admins, Cashiers, and Customers.
 Each role has its own set of functionalities, ensuring efficient management and control of sales processes.
 The app is built using React, providing a responsive and user-friendly interface, suitable for businesses looking for an online solution to handle point-of-sale transactions.

 ## Design
- - The figma design that will be implemented for this project can be found [here](https://www.figma.com/design/OPYkul3bQAoqAAYWdYYnsx/MEPOS?m=dev)
+ - The figma design being implemented for this project can be found [here](https://www.figma.com/design/OPYkul3bQAoqAAYWdYYnsx/MEPOS?m=dev)

  ## Contribution Guide